 While rice is cooking, wash kale and tear off the main rib by holding the end of the stem and sliding off the leaves then chop into thin strips.
 Set aside.

-In a sauté pan on medium heat, add olive oil, onion, and garlic.
+In a sauté pan over medium-low heat, add olive oil and onions.
+Cook until soft then add the garlic.
 Cook until garlic just starts to become golden, then add wine and reduce to a syrup.

 Next, add butter to the onions.
-Once butter is melted, stir in flour and continue to stir while cooking mixture for about 2 minutes.
+Once butter is melted, stir in flour and continue to stir until completely incorporated.
+It will thicken up quite a bit.

 Pre-heat oven to 375 degrees F.

-Arrange tomatoes slices on top, then top with with parmesan or pecorino cheese.
+Arrange tomatoes slices on top, then top with pecorino cheese.

-Bake on middle rack for 30 to 35 minutes or until cheese is melted and juices are bubbling then place on top rack and broil for 2 – 3 minutes to a nice golden color.
+Bake on middle rack for 30 to 35 minutes or until cheese is melted to a nice golden color and the juices are bubbling.

-Wild rice is a good source of fiber therefore it helps with digestion and to lower cholesterol.
-It is a complete protein, and has twice as much protein as brown rice.
+Wild rice is a good source of fiber, therefore, it helps with digestion and to lower cholesterol.
+It is a complete protein and has twice as much protein as brown rice.
 Wild rice contains all of the essential amino acids, but it’s a bit low in lysine.
-It is extremely high in antioxidants so regular consumption protects you from disease and ageing.
+It is extremely high in antioxidants so regular consumption protects you from disease and aging.
 A serving of wild rice is lower in calories than other any other rice and provides 15 percent of the recommended daily value of zinc.
 It has good sources of essential minerals like phosphorus, magnesium, manganese, folate, Vitamin B6, and niacin.